adjaba/oldways/README.md

  # Oldways Survey Visualization
  Team Members: Mattie Wasiak, Andrea Jaba and Haripriya Mehta

+ Abstract: We present Oldways Survey Visualization, a tool that allows the nutrition non-profit organization, Oldways, view the survey results of students who have taken their cooking classes.
+Our data visualization tool generates summary statistics and graphs using survey data such that Oldways administrators can easily see student performance summaries grouped by class, by teacher, and by year.
+Additionally, our tool has markers to direct the user's attention to certain noteworthy things in the data, such as a struggling class, as well as including a survey panel that color codes students based on whether or not they have improved in a specific category after taking the class.

  Please view visualization here: https://github.mit.edu/pages/6894-sp20/FP-Oldways-Data-Visualization/

  Please view paper here: https://github.mit.edu/6894-sp20/FP-Oldways-Data-Visualization/blob/master/Oldways_Survey_Visualization.pdf